rschristopher/ischristtrue.com/src/modern-views/index.md

 Yet they all speak of the same spirit: that we are at the verge of something new, a coming singularity, and life will never be the same.
 From transhumanism to the sovereign individual thesis to the age of Aquarius, there is apparently a coming revolution, an awakening, an emergence, a new age.
-We are nearing a pivotal moment in history -- if not *the* pivotal moment in history, redefining what it even means to have a history.
+We are nearing a pivotal moment in history -- if not *the* pivotal moment in history, redefining what it means to have a history.
 We are apparently witnessing the destruction of the old order, which is necessary for the "new" age to come.

 This destructive revolution is the modern view.